Robust, Expressive, and Quantitative Linear Temporal Logics: Pick any Two for Free (full version): Conclusion

+where $p$ ranges over the atomic propositions in $P$.
+The size~$\size{\varphi}$ of a formula~$\varphi$ is defined as the number of its distinct subformulas.

+In \prompt, formulas are in negation normal form and implication is disallowed.
+Both requirements are necessary to preserve monotonicity of the prompt-eventually~$\Diamondprompt$ with respect to the parameter~$k$ bounding it (Alur et al.~\cite{AlurEtessamiLaTorrePeled01} provide a detailed discussion).
+We define the shorthands~$\Diamond \varphi = \ttrue \U \varphi$ and $\Box \varphi = \ffalse \R \varphi$.

-Thus, the semantics is given by an evaluation function~$\prompteval$ that maps a trace~$w \in (\pow{P})^\omega$, a $\prompt$ formula $\varphi$, and a bound~$k \in\nats$ to a truth value~$\rltleval(w,k,\varphi)$ in $\bool$~\cite{KupfermanPitermanVardi09}.
-This function is defined as usual for all Boolean and standard temporal operators (ignoring the bound~$k$), while a formula~$\Diamondprompt \varphi$ is satisfied with respect to the bound~$k$ if $\varphi$ holds within the next $k$ steps, i.e., the prompt-eventually behaves like the classical eventually with a bounded scope.
+Again, we define the semantics by an evaluation function~$\prompteval$ mapping a trace~$w \in (\pow{P})^\omega$, a bound~$k \in \nats$ for the prompt operators, and a formula~$\varphi$ to a truth value in $\bool$ (which is again equivalent to the standard definition).
+This function is defined as usual for all Boolean and standard temporal operators (ignoring the bound~$k$), while a formula~$\Diamondprompt \varphi$ is satisfied with respect to the bound~$k$ if $\varphi$ holds within the next $k$ steps, i.e., the prompt-eventually behaves like the classical eventually with a bounded scope~\cite{KupfermanPitermanVardi09}: